pyjavo/traslatio/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── src                <- Source code for use in this project.
+    └── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+        ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── read_jsonlines.py
         │
+        ├── data           <- Scripts to download or generate data │   └── download_dabase.sh
+        │   └── make_csv.sql
-    └──
+        │   └── make_dataset.sh
 ```

 ## How to run locally